Otte Steensen Brahe: Military service

-In the Kalmar War, Brahe served a cornet in the heavy cavalry.
+During the Kalmar War, Brahe served as cornet in the heavy cavalry.
 He lost an arm in the Battle of Kalmar.

 Property

 Brahe inherited the estates Næsbyholm and Tersløsegaard after his parents.
 His holdings were in 1638 valued at 1,639 tænder hartkorn.
 He increased the size of the Næsbyholm estate significantly through the acquisition of more land.
 At the time of his death in 1651, it was valued at 930 tønder hartkorn.

 Through his third marriage he also acquired Ravnholt on Funen.
 In 1623, he sold the estate to privy counsellor Holger Rosenkrantz.